Meluhha: Identification with the Indus Valley

-"Meluhha" as Meroe, in the 7th-2nd centuries BCE
+"Meluhha" as Meroe, in the 14th–2nd centuries BCE

+Meluhha appears in EL-AMARNA letters, as a place at Kush/Nubia, near Egypt (EA70, EA95, EA108 ,EA112, EA117, EA132, EA133).

 In the Assyrian and Hellenistic eras, cuneiform texts continued to use (or revive) old place names, giving a perhaps artificial sense of continuity between contemporary events and events of the distant past.
 For example, Media is referred to as "the land of the Gutians", a people who had been prominent around 2000 BC.